 Configure location services properly

-Make sure your device is tracking GPS properly: if it isn’t, it’ll be much harder to track if you misplace it.
+Make sure your device is tracking GPS properly: if it isn’t, it’ll be much harder to track with something like Android Device Manager if you misplace it.

 Check your app notifications and settings